DanSamedov/api-smart-savings/docs/features/AUTHORIZATION.md

 # Authorization & Role-Based Access Control (RBAC)

-SmartSave implements a robust **Role-Based Access Control (RBAC)** system to ensure that users have exactly the permissions they need—and nothing more.
+SmartSave implements a robust **Role-Based Access Control (RBAC)** system to ensure that users have exactly the permissions they need and nothing more.
 This follows the **Principle of Least Privilege (PoLP)**.

 ---